MikeBode/Allometric_marine_reserves/README.md

 This repository contains the files needed to recreate the results contained in:

 Marshall, D. J., Bode, M., Mangel, M., Arlinghaus, R., & Dick, E. J. (2021).
-Reproductive hyperallometry and managing the world’s fisheries. *Proceedings of the National Academy of Sciences, 118(34).*
+Reproductive hyperallometry and managing the world’s fisheries. *Proceedings of the National Academy of Sciences*, **118**(34).

 [* Note that not all files are yet uploaded *]